Still Sucks: Announcement and delays

 The album was first announced in early 2012, with the intention of releasing it by the end of 2012.
-The album has suffered many delays since its announcement in 2012, and by 2016 it was in development hell.
+The album suffered many delays since its announcement in 2012, and by 2016 it was in development hell.

-During an interview/talk with the podcast Someone Who Isn't Me that took place in September 2016, guitarist Wes Borland said he was unsure of Fred Durst's ideas for the album, though the original plan was to make music in the spirit of Beastie Boys' studio album, Paul's Boutique.
+During an interview/talk with the podcast Someone Who Isn't Me that took place in September 2016, guitarist Wes Borland said he was unsure of Durst's ideas for the album, though the original plan was to make music in the spirit of Beastie Boys' studio album, Paul's Boutique.
 Borland elaborated that Durst had been working on vocals "on and off" for the album but had not been satisfied with the outcome.
 Whereas Borland would prefer to "do whatever and just put it out" to capture the moment, Durst's method is to "keep working on something till he’s happy with it, even if it takes years and years", and expressed uncertainty of when the album would be released, if ever.

-Guitarist Wes Borland had already completed writing and performing guitars for the record, but stated in late 2017 that frontman Fred Durst was still working on his parts.
+Borland had already completed writing and performing guitars for the record, but stated in late 2017 that Durst was still working on his parts.

-On July 21, 2017, Durst claimed on Instagram that the album had already been available online for a year and a half on Soulseek and that "it's [the fans'] job to find it"., but Borland refuted this saying he “doesn’t know what [Durst] is talking about.”
+On July 21, 2017, Durst claimed on Instagram that the album had already been available online for a year and a half on Soulseek and that "it's [the fans'] job to find it", but Borland refuted this, saying he "doesn't know what [Durst] is talking about".

 Borland said in October 2017 that he was unaware of the status of the album, simply that he had recorded "28 or 29 songs" that Durst was working on away from the other members, before Borland was to mix the final product.
 Borland again reiterated the band's progress in November 2018.